NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 what the different data fields are, in terms of name, data types, units, dimensionality etc. Information about data is often called meta data.
-Formal meta data enables for the correct interpretation of a set of data, which otherwise would be unreadable if not serialized in the correct and often undocumented way.
+Formal meta data enables for the correct interpretation of a set of data, which otherwise would be unreadable.

-An example of an entity is a 'Atom', which can be defined as something that has a position, an atomic number (which characterizes the chemical element), mass, charge, etc. Another entity can simply be a reference-entity with properties such as name, description, license, access-url, media-type, format, etc).
+An example of an entity is 'Atom', which can be defined as something that has a position, an atomic number (which characterizes the chemical element), mass, charge, etc. Another example of a completely different kind of entity can be a data reference-entity with properties such as name, description, license, access-url, media-type, format, etc).
 The first entity is suitable as an object in a simulation code, while the latter is more suitable for a data catalog distribution description (see dcat:Distribution).
-SOFT5 entities allows for describing many aspects of the domain.
+Entities allows for describing many aspects of the domain.
 While each entity describes a single unit of information, a collection of entities can describe the complete domain.
 See collections below.

 ### Uniqueness
 Each published entity needs to be uniquely identified in order to